ejprojects/Tiler/README.md

 2018-05-31:	Adding tile animation and switching to regular array (of 30) rather than ArrayList
 			Part way there...
 			Need to fix Symmetry stepping routines
+2018-06-14:	Done.
+Created Tiling[][] variable to describe stepping and offsets, scalable.